gowhale/braille-pi/README.md

 Finally, an aim for the project is to be tested every week with the teacher who is learning braille.
 This will mean that I have a user centric design and the sprints will be able to find bugs, and features to implement.

+## Software Prerequisite

+This project uses Python 3.8.5 this project also uses additional modules which need to be installed.
+To install the additional modules use the following command to install all needed modules:

+    pip3 install -r requirements.txt

 ## Sound Prerequisite

 The current code uses a module called espeak to sound out words.
 To install espeak run the following command in the terminal: